merfemor/anki-cards-generator/README.md

 # Anki German cards generator

-This is a script to generate Anki cards for learning German words using Google Translate and a pinch of AI.
+This is a script to generate Anki cards for learning German or English words using Google Translate and a pinch of AI.
-Each card contains not only translation to English and Russian, but also sentence example with translation to English.
+Each card contains not only translation to Russian (and English in case of German), but also a sentence example with a translation to English or Russian.
 Also, audios are generated using text-to-speech and embedded into the cards.

 ## Installation